LightningFarter/my_learning_notes/LinearAlgebra/note.typ

 #exercise([
     let $f, g, p in bb(F)[x]$ then if $f - g | p$ then $f$ is *congruent to* $g$ *modulo* $p$ denoted as $f equiv q mod p$
-    + prove congruence is equivalence relation, thus is reflexive, symmetric, and transitive ]) <exercise_prive_factor_polynomial>
+    + congruence is equivalence relation, thus is reflexive, symmetric, and transitive ]) <exercise_prive_factor_polynomial>

 #pagebreak()